 Price: $39.99

-The game looks amazing, thanks to the improved lighting, reflective surfaces, and cleaner textures.
-Even the bonfire’s flicker has changed, and those with a keen eye will notice the change.
-The HUD can now be toggled off for those amazing screenshots or videos.
-Most importantly, areas such as New Londo Ruins and Blighttown no longer turn your experience into a slideshow-like it was in the original game.
-Load times are also faster.
-However, there are elements of the game that still looks rough, thanks to some muddled textures.
-It doesn’t take away from the game, and most won’t even notice.
+The game looks amazing, thanks to improved lighting, reflective surfaces, and cleaner textures.
+Even the flicker of the bonfire has been given a noticeable upgrade, and those with a sharp eye will catch it.
+The HUD is now toggleable, allowing for pristine screenshots and videos.
+Most importantly, areas like New Londo Ruins and Blighttown no longer turn into a slideshow, as they did in the original.
+Load times are also noticeably faster.
+That said, some elements still show rough edges with muddled textures, but it doesn’t detract from the overall experience — and most players likely won’t even notice.

-That all said, is this worth your cash?
-Well, that really depends on you.
+So, is Dark Souls: Remastered worth your cash?
+That really depends on you.

-A timeless classic and a game that many have been asking to have remastered for a while.
-QLOC, the studio that handled the remaster, has done some amazing work here.
-Now, let’s see them tackle another beloved title in the Souls series, Demon’s Souls.
-C’mon Sony; please make that happen!
+Ultimately, this is a timeless classic, and one that fans have been clamoring to see remastered for years.
+QLOC, the studio behind the remaster, has done fantastic work here.
+Now, let’s see them take on another beloved title in the Souls series: Demon’s Souls.
+C’mon, Sony—make it happen!

 Affiliate Link Disclosure: One or more of the links above contain affiliate links, which means at no additional cost to you, we may receive a commission should you click through and purchase the item.